ossrs/srs-docs/src/pages/faq-oryx.md

 permitting a 3Mbps continuous live stream for 7x24 hours.
 Therefore, it's crucial to restrict the input bitrate to prevent exceeding the traffic limit.

-By default, for virtual live events, SRS Stack limits the input bitrate to 5Mbps, you can change the limits from `System > Limits > Set Limits` to set a higher limits.
+By default, for virtual live events, Oryx limits the input bitrate to 5Mbps, you can change the limits from `System > Limits > Set Limits` to set a higher limits.

 ## How to Setup the Font Style for AI Transcript

 How to set up the font style for AI transcript.
-The SRS Stack supports setting font styles, using the FFmpeg's force_style format.
+The Oryx supports setting font styles, using the FFmpeg's force_style format.
 For more details, please refer to the [link](https://ffmpeg.org/ffmpeg-filters.html#subtitles-1) provided.

 For example, set the subtitle to the bottom center position, with a distance of 20px from the bottom: